Maude Duncan

 Virginia Maud Duncan (née Dunlap; October 22, 1873 – January 21, 1958) was an American newspaperwoman and politician.
 She worked as a pharmacist and owned and operated the Winslow American between 1908 and 1956.
-She was the former mayor of Winslow from 1925 to 1927, serving with an all-woman city council as an "petticoat government".
+She was the former mayor of Winslow, Arkansas from 1925 to 1927, serving with an all-woman city council as a "petticoat government".

 Early life

 Duncan was born on October 22, 1873, in Fayetteville, Arkansas.
 Her parents were Dudley Clinton and Catherine Hewitt Dunlap but after her mother died while she was a baby, she and her brother Rufus moved in with her aunt and uncle, Virginia and Albert, in Fort Smith.
 The family moved to Winslow on July 12, 1887.
 Her uncle homeschooled her until she was able to enter high school, when she received a teaching certificate from Cane Hill College at the age of 16.
 She worked briefly as a teacher and an organist at St. Stephen's Episcopal Church.
 Duncan married Hallam Pearce, who worked for the St. Louis–San Francisco Railway, on February 26, 1894.
 The couple had two daughters, both of whom died young, and the marriage was annulled on October 3, 1901.
 Her uncle donated the building for the Helen Dunlap School for Mountain Girls, which was named after her daughter.